In Search Of Nothing

 [Rev Sale advises against accepting arguments that conflate the idea of Nothing with the word "nothing."]

-If the search for Nothing yields anything it is that because the notion of Nothing is such an inherently powerful concept, it is provocative.
+If the search for Nothing yields anything it is that because the notion of Nothing is such an inherently powerful concept, it is provocative but not absurd.
 In the thoughtful realm of scholars and philosophers, it provokes considerable examination leading to arguments concerning belief systems and existence.
 The historic arguments that attempt to define and derive conclusions related to this discourse are disseminated by the philosophy departments of established universities, and is part of a scholarly legacy going back to the ancients.
 Here, it is a revered idea that demands respect and serious reflection.

 Not so much in the real world.
 Although the word "nothing" has become part of everyday conversation, it never is used to mean the idea of Nothing.
 It's most likely used as in idiom, and as a result its real meaning is very difficult to parse.